progit/progit/it/01-introduction/01-chapter1.markdown

 	$ git help config

 These commands are nice because you can access them anywhere, even offline.
-If the manpages and this book arenít enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
+If the manpages and this book aren‚Äôt enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
 These channels are regularly filled with hundreds of people who are all very knowledgeable about Git and are often willing to help.

 ## Summary ##

-You should have a basic understanding of what Git is and how itís different from the CVCS you may have been using.
-You should also now have a working version of Git on your system thatís set up with your personal identity.
-Itís now time to learn some Git basics.
+You should have a basic understanding of what Git is and how it‚Äôs different from the CVCS you may have been using.
+You should also now have a working version of Git on your system that‚Äôs set up with your personal identity.
+It‚Äôs now time to learn some Git basics.